pgadmin-org/pgadmin4/README.md

 # Configuring the Python Environment

 In order to run the Python code, a suitable runtime environment is required.
-Python version 3.7 and later are currently supported.
-It is recommended that a Python Virtual Environment is setup for this purpose, rather than using the system Python environment.
+Python Version 3.7 and later are currently supported.
+It is recommended that a Python Virtual Environment is set up for this purpose, rather than using the system Python environment.
 On Linux and Mac systems, the process is fairly simple - adapt as required for your distribution: